It looks like a lot of free things are boring and/or require you to actually have friends. Aren’t there any fun things I can do by myself?

 This really says it all:

 That picture depicts sunset over the Grand Canyon in July 2005 when I visited there with my wife.
-The amazing part of that scene is that you can enjoy much the same beauty anywhere you are, early in the day or late.
+The amazing part of that scene is that you can enjoy much the same beauty anywhere you are, whether you’re an early riser or a night owl.
 Just watch the sun rise and take on brightness, or watch her set and shed her colors.
 Beauty, indeed.